sym3tri/sym3tri.github.com/resume.md

   web services for importing financial data, automated backups
 - Performance benchmarked and optimized sites for high-traffic (40k-50k page views/day) - Resulted in 50% avg faster response times
-- Developed JSON REST APIs and client reference implementations for promotional web site investing game - Resulted in ease of extensibility by 3rd party developers
+- Developed JSON REST APIs and reference implementations for promotional website - Resulted in ease of extensibility by 3rd party developers
 - Communicated primarily in Japanese as most stakeholders were native Japanese